-Here is a beautiful composite image of Perseid meteors seen over Lindisfarne – a tidal island off the northeast coast of England – on the night of August 11, 2013.
+It’s almost meteor season again, and we wanted to show you this beautiful composite image of Perseid meteors seen over Lindisfarne – a tidal island off the northeast coast of England – a year ago.
 Peter Greig, who took the photos and created this image, wrote:

-Last night (August 11, 2013), I drove two hours to Lindisfarne to go on a Perseid Meteor hunting expedition.
+… I drove two hours to Lindisfarne to go on a Perseid meteor hunting expedition.
 When I arrived just after sunset it was pretty cloudy but the weather man told me it was going to clear up later in the night.
 Sure enough it did, and it wasn’t long before meteors started catching my eye.
 Once the fading sun light finally disappeared and I setup my camera the meteor shower really started putting on a good show.
 I stayed there until 3 a.m. but fortunately I wasn’t alone.
 There were 3 other like minded photographers who were great company and helped pass the time away.

 Once daylight started slowly creeping in I decided it was time to pack up and head for home.